Gender Pay Gap Report 2024

 Understanding our Gender Pay Gap

-On the 5th April 2022 Thistle Seafoods employed 430 members of staff, 247 were male and 183 were female.
-The majority worked full time, with only one female member of staff working part-time.
+On the 5th April 2024 Thistle Seafoods employed 552 members of staff, 327 were male and 225 were female.
+The majority worked full time, with only one male member of staff working part-time.

 Quartiles

-The figures indicate that females are overrepresented in the middle-lower quartile and underrepresented in the upper middle and upper quartiles.
-When looking into the data in more detail, 58% of the males in the middle-upper quartile and 81% of the males in the upper quartile are employed in engineering, stores, hygiene and the palletising and airlock section of our chilled coding department.
-If the individuals in these departments were removed from the middle-upper and upper quartiles there would be a considerable reduction in the gap between male and females in these quartiles, as illustrated in the table below.
+The table above indicates that males dominate the middle-upper and upper quartiles.
+When looking into the data in more detail, 60% of males in the middle-upper quartile and 80% of males in the upper quartile are employed in our stores, engineering, chilled coding palletising, hygiene and sauce plant departments.
+If the individuals in these departments were removed from the middle-upper and upper quartiles there would be a considerable reduction in the gap between male and females in these quartiles, as shown in the table below.

 Bonus